École nationale de cirque

 The National Circus School (École nationale de cirque) is a professional circus school located in Montreal, Quebec, Canada.
 It is for higher education in the art of circus.
 The NCS also offers academic subjects at the secondary and college levels.
 It is one of the only circus school in the Americas to offer professional programs in circus arts: Preparatory program, Circus and High School Studies, and Higher Education in Circus arts.
 It also prepares professional circus arts educators.

 History

 In 1981 at the Immaculate Conception Center, a circus school begins to attract young artists interested in theatrical acrobatics.
 Soon the Immaculate Conception Center could no longer contain the rapid growth of the National Circus School (NCS).
 In 1989 the school moved to the Dalhousie station facilities in Old Montreal.
-The only institution to offer professional circus teaching in North America, the NCS has become one of the world's circus schools.

-The need to train a greater number of versatile and highly skilled artists, by now the hallmark of the Quebec circus, is apparent.
-The NCS launches into a new phase of growth that sees it relocating to the Cité des Arts du Cirque as a founding member, along with Cirque du Soleil and En Piste, the national network for circus arts.
-In 2003 the NCS completes the move to a new building custom built to its specifications in the heart of Tohu, as this new complex is known.
+The NCS launched into a new phase of growth that sawe it relocating to the Cité des Arts du Cirque as a founding member, along with Cirque du Soleil and En Piste, the national network for circus arts.
+In 2003 the NCS completed the move to a new custom-made building, known as "Tohu".

 In addition to circus arts training, the NCS also offers academic subjects at the secondary and college levels.